arovillard/styled-grid-responsive/README.md

 # styled-grid-responsive
-Everything needed to make your `styled-components` 💅 React Application responsive.
-The first utility is a helper to be used inside your styled components to write media query calls.
-The second tool is a responsive, fluid, deeply nestable, (non-flexbox) grid system component.
+A responsive, fluid, deeply nestable, non-flexbox grid system built with `styled-components` 💅.
+On version 2 the `mediaQuery` utility was removed and made into it's own package, you can find it [here](https://www.npmjs.com/package/styled-media-responsive)

 # Installation:
 `npm install styled-grid-responsive`